-Join us for our upcoming two days food photography and styling workshop.
+Join us for our food photography and lifestyle workshops.

 You will learn how to improve your styling and composition skills and get useful tips on creating easy-to-make studio set-ups.